MagicStack/asyncpg/README.rst

 License
 -------

-asyncpg is developed and distributed under the Apache 2.0 license.
+asyncpg-🚀 is developed and distributed under the Apache 2.0 license, just like the original project.